 How Long Will It Take to Receive the Funds from my Car Accident Loan?

-One of the many benefits of pre-settlement lawsuit loans is that you do not have to wait several days or even weeks to get your money like would typically happen with a traditional loan.
+You do not have to wait several days or even weeks to get your money like would typically happen with a traditional loan.
 Once you have applied and we are able to speak with your attorney, your car accident cash advance can be approved and funded within hours.

 Steps to Apply for a Car Accident Settlement Loan

 At Direct Legal Funding, we make the pre-settlement funding application process as smooth and seamless as possible.
 There are just a few easy steps:

 - Call us today at 866-941-5588 or apply online with no credit check.